rolspace/www.rolandoramos.tech/_posts/2017-05-07-how-to-create-a-custom-jekyll-dockerfile.markdown

 <img class="center-block img-fluid lazyload" data-src="/assets/images/170507/jekyll-container-windows.png" width="770" height="274" alt="Successfully run the container in a Windows environment" />

-Now, this is a very simple setup that you can get up and running in a few minutes.
-In the next post, we will take a look at running a Jekyll website from a container on different cloud platforms.
+Now, this is a very simple setup that you can use to get your local jekyll environment up and running in a few minutes using Docker.